Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Results

 \subsection{Simulation Setup}

 The size of the room, where the target is located, is given by $4$ m x $4$ m x $3$ m.
-To evalute the CRB and CCRB, the three transmitters are fixed to a certain location $[2,2,1]$m, $[2.1,2,1]$m and $[2.05,2,1.0866]$m.
-The length of the sides of the equilateral triangle, $d$, is chosen to be $10$ cm, unless otherwise indicated.
-The true ranges from transmitters to beacons, denoted by the $\kappa_{ij}$'s, are computed.
+To evaluate the CRB and CCRB, {the locations of the three transmitters were randomly chosen such that they form an isosceles triangle with base length $d = 10$ cm, unless otherwise indicated.
+The length of the two equal sides of the triangle is chosen randomly using uniform distribution bounded by $d/2$ and $2d$}.
+The true ranges from the transmitters to the beacons, denoted by the $\kappa_{ij}$'s, are computed.
 Three different Zadoff-Chu sequences, with a length of $151$ symbols, are assigned to each of the three transmitters.
-The received signal consists of a delayed version of the transmitted signal and addive Gaussian noise with zero mean and variance $\sigma_{ij}^2$.
+The received signal consists of a delayed version of the transmitted signal and additive Gaussian noise with zero mean and variance $\sigma_{ij}^2$.
 The distances between the transmitters and receivers can be estimated using the algorithm in our previous work \cite{alsharif2017zadoff}.

-The noisy range estimates $\hat{d}_{ij}$ are utilized in the GN-based trilateration algorithm to obtain initial estimates of the transmitters locations.
-These initial locations are projected onto the equilateral triangles manifold by solving \eref{eq:54} to obtain an initial point that belongs to the manifold.
+The noisy range estimates $\hat{d}_{ij}$ are utilized in the GN-based trilateration algorithm to obtain initial estimates of the locations of the transmitters.
+These initial locations are projected onto the {isosceles} triangles manifold by solving \eref{eq:54} to obtain an initial point that belongs to the manifold.
 For each SNR scenario, $1000$ observations are processed.

-The performance of the proposed algorithm is evaluated by comparing {the root mean square error (RMSE) calculated as the square root of the average mean square error} between the genuine transmitters' positions and their estimates.
-Furthermore, the computational complexity for the proposed algorithm is compared against the considered benchmark algorithms by calculating the overall running time required to obtain an estimate of the target position.
+The performance of the proposed algorithm is evaluated by comparing {the root mean square error (RMSE), calculated as the square root of the average mean square error} between the genuine and estimated positions of the transmitters.
+Furthermore, the computational complexity of the proposed algorithm is compared to that of the considered benchmark algorithms by calculating the overall running time required to obtain an estimate of the target position.